davidmeredith/devsGuidebook/devGuidebook.md

 - “Clean code does one thing well.”
 (Bjarne Stroustrup)
 - “Clean code reads like well written prose.”
 (Grady Booch)
 - “Clean code always looks like it was written by someone who cares.”
 (M. Feathers)
 - “Getting code to work is only half your job, and it’s the least important part.
 The most important part is that you write code that other people can maintain/use.
 If you hand me code that works that I can’t understand, it is useless as soon as the requirements change.”
-(Uncle Bob Martin)
+(Uncle Bob Martin).

+I'm not sure I agree with Uncle Bob on this one.
+Getting the code to 'work' first, especially for proofs of concept or blue-sky research code, is probably the higher prioirty.

 Interestingly, The Primeagen seems to emphasise a slightly different point of view: "Not all code can be or needs to be made readable; it also depends on the skills of the programmer.”
-I believe this is only __partly__ true - I notice the big push-back in the first comment on his video:
+I believe this is __partly__ true, I acknowledge his point when applied to deeply numerical code or reactive JS for example, these types of code-bases are tricky to refactor for readability, but I als notice the push-back in the first comment on his video:

 ![](attachments/Pasted%20image%2020250129141725.png)
 [top](#Table-Of-Contents)